Dau2004/alu-system_engineering-devops/web_stack_debugging_1/README.md

 To use the provided Bash script for fixing the Nginx port 80 issue:

 Clone this repository:

-bash
-Copy code
 git clone https://github.com/alu-system_engineering-devops/web_stack_debugging_1.git

-Navigate to the project directory: bash
+Navigate to the project directory: cd web_stack_debugging_1

-Copy code
-cd web_stack_debugging_1
-Ensure the script is executable: bash
+Ensure the script is executable: chmod +x 0-nginx_likes_port_80
-Copy code
-chmod +x 0-nginx_likes_port_80

 Execute the script:
-bash
-Copy code
 ./0-nginx_likes_port_80
-Repository Structure
-0-nginx_likes_port_80: Bash script to fix the Nginx port 80 issue README.md: This file providing information about the project Other necessary files for the project

 Author
 Chol Daniel